Go Back Go Back

 When we talked to Fatima she said “The job has so empowered me that I cannot sit still at home even on weekends; I always want to do something good.
 I am so different now; I was an introvert, lately I became outgoing and I like to meet new people every day and this makes me very happy.
 I feel like this city cured me, I am now more optimistic about the future.
 I want to see my children’s graduation, see them prosper and live happy lives.”

 Being able to speak Turkish, Rima knew her rights in Turkey.
-So, she decided to leave her violence-ridden home and asked for help from the Turkish authorities and asked to be placed in a shelter.
-Thanks to the Turkish Government’s assistance and protection, Rima was able to divorce her husband but lost custody of her children.
+So, she decided to leave her violence ridden home and asked help from the Turkish authorities and asked to be placed in a shelter.
+Thanks to the Turkish Government’s assistance and protection, Rima was able to divorce her husband but lost the custody of her children.

 After the divorce, she felt liberated, she freed herself from that seemingly endless violence.
 She contacted UNFPA Women and Girls Safe Space one day.
 Rima was hired as a health mediator by UNFPA Women and Girls Safe Space.